zopefoundation/z3c.language.switch/README.txt

-This package provides an implementation which let's you implement your own i18n aware content types.
+This package provides an implementation which lets you implement your own i18n aware content types.